Widening Participation Programmes and Access Schemes give you access to information and support to prepare you for your next steps after college.

-- information about university options
+- information about university options and making a good application

 - workshops to develop your study skills